BROADSoftware/ansible_roles/README.md

 # Ansible_roles

-A set of ansible rules aimed to build stuff in NoSQL/Hadoop world
+A set of ansible rules aimed to install stuff from NoSQL/Hadoop world.

+Used in several context:

+ - KVM
+ - LXC Container (Some playbook provided)
+ - Bare metal
+ - ...

+Curently, only RHEL7/Centos7 is supported.

+Also, some playbooks download jar from a 'misc' repository.
+To setup and populate with appropriate product distribution (tar or rpm.
+Refer to defaults/main.yml of each playbook)

 ## License